Slashdot Asks: How Do You Like the New Gmail UI? - Slashdot

 Excellent post - these are the EXACT reasons I reverted to the old version.

+("You will not receive a response from Google" seems like it ought to be their new motto.)

+However a heroic stranger happened along and developed a number of CSS hacks usable via Stylish that cleans up almost all the most

-Web consoles suck (Score:2)
+Web consoles suck (Score:3)

-How to activate the new UI (Score:3)
+How to activate the new UI (Score:4, Informative)

 Here are step-by-step instructions to try out the new UI: